nshanbhag123/GenomeCompare/README.md

 * coallate_ani.csv
   * Contains the ani values for each strain (col: strain, row: ani)

-### Running Rscript
+### Rscript input
 * simu_anis
   * Contains the output from the lacto_pipeline.py script (coallated anis for each strain)
 * test_anis
-  * Contains the fastani output from your own set of strains (must be the same species as your fastqs)
+  * Contains the fastani output from your own set of strains (must be the same species as your fastqs).
+These will be superimposed against the kernel density plot of the bootstrapped ANI values from your input fastq files
  ```
  Rscript stats.r --simu_anis '/path/to/coallate_ani.csv' --test_anis '/path/to/test_ani.csv' --out '/path/to/output'
  ```